aganezov/RCK/docs/AdjacencyGroups.md

 gid	aids	extra
 ```
 where every entry describes a subset of the adjacencies, that are part of the RCK input, with the group id of `gid`, and adjacencies ids in the group listed in a comma-separated fashion in the `aids` column.
+Comma-separated values in the `aids` column must match entries in the `aid` column in the RCK input adjacencies file.
 The extra field is designed to store `key=value` pairs of additional information about each adjacency groups, with entries being separated by `;`.

 There are several special extra fields, that RCK relies upon, when working: